 Students will be able to choose between two options for their career goals:

-- a professional path leading to work in international, non-profit or private sector companies or to become entrepreneur in the food business or to work in communication and digital media related to food
+a professional path leading to work in international, non-profit or private sector companies or to become an entrepreneur in the food business or to work in communication and digital media related to food.

 Courses and thesis